 How to apply?

-Applications for the STAREBEI grant can be submitted throughout the year.
-Most research proposals originate from within the EIB in collaboration with a university professor or senior researcher (the university tutor).
-It is also possible for university researchers to suggest initial proposals on topics of interest for the EIB.
-In such a case, the EIB Institute will look for an EIB employee willing to act as a tutor if the proposal is awarded a STAREBEI grant.
-If an EIB co-tutor is identified s/he will prepare the final application together with the researcher.
-Applications will only be accepted for evaluation if they are supported both by a university tutor and an EIB co-tutor.
-The EIB co-tutor submits the final application to the EIB Institute and will be the contact person for relations with the university.
+Research proposals are presented to the EIB Institute by EIB Group (EIB and EIF) staff but they may originate from a fruitful collaboration with a university professor or senior researcher who then plays the role of the university tutor.
+If an EIB Group co-tutor is identified s/he will prepare the final application together with the researcher.
+Applications will only be accepted for evaluation if they are supported both by a university tutor and an EIB Group co-tutor.
+This co-tutor submits the final application to the EIB Institute and will be the contact person for relations with the university.

 The application should contain the following:

 – a commitment by the prospective university tutor, who should also include his/her CV and a letter of commitment, and

 – a motivation letter from the EIB Group co-tutor and his/her expectations from the project.
 The proposal should be made for a duration of six months to one year.
 The project should represent a full-time job for the junior researcher.